Determination of the $\phi$-meson production process and its absorption cross section via directed flow: Acknowledgments

 \section{Acknowledgments}

 The authors thank Nu Xu for fruitful discussions about the $\phi$-meson flow.
-T.R. acknowledges support through the Main-Campus-Doctus fellowship provided by the Stiftung Polytechnische Gesellschaft (SPTG) Frankfurt am Main and moreover thanks the Samson AG for their support.
 The computational resources for this project were provided by the Center for Scientific Computing of the GU Frankfurt and the Goethe--HLR and GSI green cube.